newaetech/chipshouter-picoemp/hardware/README.md

 * If you can't find `1551BTRD` a 3D printed solution is available, but it will be about 50% less cool-looking.

+If you somehow can't get the RPi Pico all is not lost - the pin headers on the board can be driven with the required signals.
+If you have another RP2040 board this should be easy, but you could even drive the signals from an Arduino or similar.

 ### Slightly Generic Parts

 The following parts are a little generic, but you try to get the suggested ones if in stock: